Argentum Header

 I had one of those circle-of-hell phone calls with AT&T last week.
 I worked with 3 separate individuals, 2 of whom were great and one who put me on hold for 30 full minutes.

 A few days later, I received an automated satisfaction survey via telephone.
 The survey assumed that I had only worked with one AT&T employee.
 There was therefore no way to qualify whose service I was reviewing.
 As a customer, this was extremely frustrating.
-I wanted to let them know about the horrible service I had received, but I in no way wanted either of the great people I’d interacted with to get dinged.
+I wanted to let them know about the horrible service I had received, but I in no way wanted either of the great people I interacted with to get dinged.
+Here’s a couple tips for companies trying to measure customer service satisfaction with surveys.

 While taking the survey, I was hoping against hope that I would be offered some sort of opportunity to interact with a human at the end of the survey but no such luck.